nrfconnect/sdk-nrf/samples/nrf9160/download/README.rst

 .. option:: CONFIG_SAMPLE_SECURE_SOCKET - Secure socket configuration

 If enabled, this option provisions the certificate to the modem.

 .. option:: CONFIG_SAMPLE_SEC_TAG - Security tag configuration

 This option configures the security tag.

 .. option:: CONFIG_SAMPLE_CERT_FILE - Certificate file name configuration

 This option sets the certificate file name.

+.. option:: CONFIG_SAMPLE_COMPUTE_HASH - Hash compute configuration

+If enabled, this option computes the SHA256 hash of the downloaded file.

 Building and running